gabrielrih/mongodb-data-model/design-patterns/bucket-pattern/README.md

 # Bucket Pattern
 - Motivation:
     - It's a good option when embedding would result in very large documents and unbounded arrays and the reference option would result in poor performance.
     - When working with real data, for example the temperature from a sensor, you could want to create a new document for every single read made by the sensor.
 But imagine how many documents it would have if the measurement is taken every one minute.
-Besides, imagine if you want to create an index for the sensor_id and timestamp field, the cardinality is to high so the index would be so big.
+Besides, imagine if you want to create an index for the sensor_id and timestamp field, the cardinality is to high so the index would be too big.
     - To avoid this you can create and start_datetime and end_datetime on each document and put all the measurements between that time in that same document.
 For example:

 ```json